oemof/tespy/paper.md

 Consequently, there are several well known commercial software solutions available in this field, for example EBSILON Professional or Aspen Plus, mainly used in the industrial environment.
-A similar approach was carried out by [@ThermoPower] with the open source library "ThermoPower" written in the Modelica language.
+A similar approach was carried out by
+@ThermoPower with the open source library "ThermoPower" written in the Modelica language.
 The software provides dynamic modeling and focuses on steam power plants, but has not been updated since 2014 [@ThermoPowerOnline].

-Due to the fact that ThermoPower is not updated anymore and limited on one field of thermal engineering a new solution is proposed.
-In order to open the software to a wide (scientific) audience, an open source solution implemented in a widespread programming language like Python, is very promising.
+Here we propose a new solution for simulating thermal processes, since ThermoPower  is not currently maintained and also limited to one field of thermal engineering.
+In order to open the software to a wide (scientific) audience an open source solution in the widespread programming language Python is implemented.

 # Package Architecture